roguebytes/deepweeds-edge-classifier/README.md

 Train an image classifier on the **DeepWeeds** Australian rangeland-weed dataset, then export and benchmark it on a low-cost edge device (Raspberry Pi / Jetson).
 The point of this project is not just accuracy — it's proving **on-device inference**, the skill that matters for AI + drone work.

-> **Scope (be honest in interviews):** DeepWeeds is *whole-image classification* of *ground-level* photos — not aerial imagery and not object detection.
+> **Scope:** DeepWeeds is *whole-image classification* of *ground-level* photos — not aerial imagery and not object detection.
 This repo proves ML + edge-deployment competence on real Australian ag data.
 The `bridge-to-aerial` stretch goal (tile a flight frame, classify each tile into a coarse weed heatmap) is what connects it to a drone platform.

 ## Dataset